 We rated, reviewed, & compared some of the best CPU coolers on the market.
-The guide is broken down into two sections: the best air-based CPU coolers & the best closed-loop liquid coolers.
+The guide takes a look at both the best air-based CPU coolers & the best closed-loop liquid coolers.

 If you don’t plan on overclocking and you don’t mind the look of a stock CPU cooler, it is not absolutely necessary to go out and get an aftermarket CPU cooler.
 However, CPU coolers really aren’t that expensive (especially if you go with an air CPU cooler) and they can give you better cooling and help put the finishing touches on a nice-looking build.

 For liquid coolers, the absolute best-case scenario for extreme builders is a custom loop liquid cooling setup.
-However, these aren’t as simple and straightforward as the closed-loop options currently available and are really only items that people looking to do some extreme overclocking, or people who really want to build something aesthetically superior should look into.
+However, these aren’t as simple and straightforward as the closed-loop options (AIOs) currently available.
+And, custom cooling setups are really only options for people that are looking to do some extreme overclocking, or for people who really want to build something aesthetically superior.

 And, for the most part, air coolers compete fairly similar to closed-loop liquid coolers, despite costing less.
 Although, if you’re going for a really clean look, perhaps nothing can accomplish that more than a closed-loop liquid cooler.